panulogic/arsub/README.md

     ok (a.last (-1), [2,3,4,5]);
     ok (a.last (-2), [3,4,5]);

-    // plus more, read the static method trest():
+    // plus more, read the static method test():